In General

 The Scoop:

-Steamtown is a national park, and sits on 62 acres of the former Delaware, Lackawanna and Western railroad yard in downtown Scranton.
+Steamtown is part of the National Park System (since 1995), and sits on 62 acres of the former Delaware, Lackawanna and Western railroad yard in downtown Scranton.

 Steamtown assembled what was left of a superb collection assembled by F. Nelson Blount in the 50's and 60's.
 The Steamtown Foundation was formed by him in 1964.
 In 1984, he moved the collection to Scranton with help from the town in return what was expected to be a huge draw for the area that never materialized.
 After two years, he was facing bankruptcy.